-A puttanesca sauce is traditionally made with anchovies, capers, and ripe olives.
+A puttanesca sauce is traditionally made with hot peppers, anchovies, capers, tomatoes, ripe olives, and olive oil.
 This ridiculously easy pasta sauce is said to have been invented by Italian prostitutes and it was designed to lure customers in with its powerful aroma.

 Learning to make fresh homemade pasta to go along with your puttanesca sauce will only increase the pleasure that will come with consuming this pasta sauce.
 And if you want an authentic Italian pasta, you would use durum wheat or semolina flour.

 Semolina is made from the endosperm of durum which gives this flour a distinctive yellow color.
 Durum wheat was developed by artificial selection of the domesticated emmer wheat strains that were grown in Central Europe and the Near East around 7000 BC.

 Durum has a high protein content as well as a high gluten content.
 And this combination is what gives this particular type of wheat the right properties for making some of the best pasta.
 However, if you have problems with wheat you can also learn how to make a great gluten free pasta for your puttanesca sauce.

 400 Grams or 2 Heaping Cups of Pure Semolina Flour

 4 Large Pastured Eggs